-Most people feel that excess weight or obesity is a person’s FAULT, the result of poor choices and a lack of willpower.
-The truth is that our society and our environment affect our weight and influences our choices in ways we’re not even aware of.
+Many people feel that excess weight or obesity is a person’s FAULT, the result of poor choices, and a lack of willpower.
+The truth is that our society and environment affect our weight and influences our choices in ways we’re not even aware of.
 Think about it this way…

-There’s no debate that the changes to the food environment over the past four decades are largely responsible for the current obesity epidemic.
+There’s no debate that changes to the food environment over the past four decades are largely responsible for the current obesity epidemic.
 Specifically, five things have changed:

-1) Food is now manufactured to maximize the pleasure response in our brains
+- Food is manufactured to maximize the pleasure response in our brains.

 - Food is available everywhere.